Exhibition online content with generated viewing paths

 As visitors select and proceed into the exhibition, the angles formed by the current path and the following are visible on the screen, like corners and corridors.
 This reminds the visitor of the spatial context without degrading the navigation function.

-We decided to provide a way for visitors to get a sense of proximity between them, similarly to a physical room.
-In order to achieve this, anyone viewing an artwork is being anonymously sent in real time to the server, to then be dispatched to the others.
-As you view the main exhibition layout, the presence of those “around” you is brought to your attention, as they materialize on your screen.
+We decided to provide a way for visitors to get a sense of proximity between them, similar to a physical room.
+In order to achieve this, anyone viewing artwork is being anonymously sent in real-time to the server, to then be dispatched to the others.
+As you view the main exhibition layout, the presence of those “around” you are brought to your attention, as they materialize on your screen.